 The Governing Body has delegated the consideration and approval of offsite visits and activities to the Headteacher.
-Mr Dave Nicholls is the nominated Educational Visits Co-ordinator (EVC), approved by the Local Governing Body.
+Mr David Lucas is the nominated Educational Visits Co-ordinator (EVC), approved by the Local Governing Body.
 The EVC has received training by the Local Authority.

 - 1. Before booking any external visit, the agreed Trips approvals process and forms must be used.
-This is a stepped procedure, and can be found on a shared staff drive. - 2.
+This is a stepped procedure, and can be found on the schools 'Landing page'. - 2.
 The Trips Finance form must be completed and draft letters checked and approved. - 3.
 'EVOLVE' software covers trip submission, parental consents, quality assurance and monitoring of all educational visits.
 The Resources page of EVOLVE gives helpful links to national guidance (OEAP)